JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 to a table of quartet gene frequencies (concordance factors: CFs), through BUCKy (to integrate out gene tree uncertainty) or through RAxML (see also the [snaq tutorial](https://solislemuslab.github.io/snaq-tutorial/)).
-This pipeline starts from the sequence alignments and runs MrBayes to estimate gene trees and then BUCKy (both parallelized), producing the table of estimated CFs and their credibility intervals.
+This pipeline uses sequence alignments in MrBayes to estimate gene trees, then BUCKy to produce the table of estimated CFs and their credibility intervals.
+Both steps in this pipeline are parallelized.

 #### CFs from gene trees